Product End-of-Life Waste

 Caution: Lifespans and Thresholds

-It could be very difficult and almost impossible to assess products' end-of-life waste in cases where the product has a long lifespan, such as an aircraft and its parts that have a lifespan of over 25 years.
+It could be challenging and almost impossible to assess products' end-of-life waste in cases where the product has a long lifespan, such as an aircraft and its parts that have a lifespan of over 25 years.
 If products have a very long lifespan (above 15 years), then it is difficult to measure the company's current impact, as compared to products with shorter lifespans (cars, e-waste, medical waste, single-use plastic, etc.).

-Taking the same example of the aircraft, it is nearly impossible to assess how many aircrafts a company manufactured 25 years ago that have reached their end of life today, and these parts are eventually sold or auctioned off for reuse/recycling.
+Taking the same example of the aircraft, it is nearly impossible to assess how many aircrafts a company manufactured 25 years ago have reached their end of life today, and these parts are eventually sold or auctioned off for reuse/recycling.
 Aircraft parts have a recycling rate of more than 90%.
 Hence, such products are not posing a significant negative impact on the environment.

 The exception to this standard is for industries that do contribute to the global accumulation of waste and harm the environment, such as: